Cross-stitch pattern from Craft mag.

 - "My One, My Only" in Brevity (May 2019) and Creative Nonfiction's "Sunday Short Reads" (July 2019)

-- Short essays and feature articles for The Common Reader since August 2018-August 2019; two pieces nominated for the Pushcart Prize (2018): "Everyday Wilderness" and "Try to Praise the Mutilated World"
+- Staff writer for The Common Reader: A Journal of the Essay (August 2018-August 2019); two pieces nominated for the Pushcart Prize (2018): "Everyday Wilderness" and "Try to Praise the Mutilated World"

-- "The Origins of Hunger" in New South - flash creative nonfiction (Winter 2018)
+- "The Origins of Hunger" in New South - flash creative nonfiction (January 2018)

 - "What Does It Mean to Heart This?" creative nonfiction in Issue 23 of Midwestern Gothic (October 2016)